 What Is Breast Augmentation

-Breast augmentation, medically known as augmentation mammoplasty, is a surgical procedure used to enhance the size and shape of women’s breasts via the use of either saline or silicone gel implants.
-By inserting an implant behind each breast, plastic surgeons can increase a woman’s bust line by one or more bra cup sizes.
+Breast augmentation, medically known as augmentation mammoplasty, is a surgical procedure used to enhance the size and shape of women’s breasts with a saline or silicone gel implant.
+If you’ve ever heard the terms breast augmentation and breast implants used interchangeably, that’s not to cause confusion; it’s because both terms refer to the same procedure of inserting the implant behind each breast to increase the bust line by one or more bra cup sizes.

 Breast Augmentation vs. Breast Implants